Yas2020/Intro-to-Deep-Learning/README.md

 5. Fine tune heavy pretrained model (with over 22 million params) to adapt it for the task in hand such as classification.
 6. Several amazing uses of Autoencoders for images such as dimensionality reduction, image search, denoising, creating new images ects.
 7. Implemnet an simple RRN network using NumPy, train it as a language model and compare it with RNN layers in Keras
 8. Image captioning with an encoder-decoder architecture using InceptionV3 for CNN as its encoder and LSTM for its decoder.
+In this artichtecture, RNN network is conditioned on the input image embedding.